Central Illinois' On-Line Broadcast Museum

 WCIA Coverage Area of VHF-Channel 3

 Scott Craig is a retired television producer/director/writer.
-He began his career in broadcasting in 1957 as a radio disc jockey and two years later broke into television in Champaign, Illinois at WCIA.
+He began his broadcasting career in 1957 as a radio disc jockey and two years later broke into television in Champaign, Illinois, at WCIA.
 He went on to work for NBC and CBS-owned television stations in Chicago.

-In 1975 he formed his own television production company in that city and produced hundreds of documentaries for local and national broadcast venues as well as for the home video market.
+In 1975, he formed his own television production company in that city and produced hundreds of documentaries for local and national broadcast venues and the home video market.
 His programs appeared on CBS, NBC, Turner, Home and Garden, Fox, and others.
-His productions for PBS total more than twenty titles including “Lost in Middle America,” narrated by Hal Holbrook; two installments of Frontline; the highly acclaimed, award-winning thirteen-part series, “On the Waterways,” hosted by Jason Robards; and the Peabody Award-winning special, “Studebaker: Less Than They Promised.”
-From 1998 until 2004 Craig produced two series for HGTV:
+His productions for PBS total more than twenty titles, including “Lost in Middle America,” narrated by Hal Holbrook; two installments of Frontline; the highly acclaimed, award-winning thirteen-part series, “On the Waterways,” hosted by Jason Robards; and the Peabody Award-winning special, “Studebaker: Less Than They Promised.”
+From 1998 until 2004, Craig produced two series for HGTV:

 Scott Craig and his work have won more than 100 prestigious awards, including a George Foster Peabody Award, a National Emmy, and thirty-two Emmys from the Chicago Chapter of the Television Academy.
-As a result, it is believed that he has won more Emmys than anyone in the history of the Chicago Television Academy.
-His programs were honored by the Chicago, New York, San Francisco, and Atlanta Film Festivals, as well as the Film Festival of Italy.
+As a result, he is believed to have won more Emmys than anyone in the history of the Chicago Television Academy.
+His programs were honored by the Chicago, New York, San Francisco, and Atlanta Film Festivals and the Film Festival of Italy.

-Craig holds a BA from the College of Wooster, and an MA and Ph.D. from the University of Illinois.
-He lives in Leland, Michigan, with his wife, Carol Bawden.
+Craig holds a BA from the College of Wooster and an MA and Ph.D. from the University of Illinois.
+He lived in Leland, Michigan, with his wife, Carol Bawden.
+He passed away in 2024.

 Scott Craig

-By August of 1954, CBS affiliates in 81 markets were planning to be color ready, at least to broadcast what few color CBS television shows were being planned.
+By August of 1954, CBS affiliates in 81 markets planned to be color-ready, at least to broadcast what few color CBS television shows were being planned.
 Among those in the area included WEEK-TV, Peoria; WTHI-TV, Terre Haute; KWK-TV St. Louis, but WCIA was not one of those....at least not yet.

 In November of 1954, WCIA would celebrate one year of being on the air.
-Even though there was talk of some kind of a televised celebration of the fact, according to August Meyer, the staff was simply too busy doing its job.
+Even though there was talk of a televised celebration of the fact, according to August Meyer, the staff was too busy doing its job.

-In a story published in the Champaign-Urbana Courier, the station during its first year of operation would receive reception reports from Cuba and New Brunswick, Canada.
+In a story published in the Champaign-Urbana Courier, the station would receive reception reports from Cuba and New Brunswick, Canada, during its first year of operation.
 During the first year, WCIA would also expand its broadcast day within its first year of operation.
 This was something the central Illinois competition would take several years to achieve.

-Now, the station's new goal was the installation of equipment to allow for the broadcast of color programming from CBS and NBC.
+Now, the station's new goal was installing equipment to broadcast color programming from CBS and NBC.
 This upgrade in service would include changes in the coaxial cable from Chicago to Danville.
 Modifications would be made in the amplifiers located at seven-mile intervals along the coaxial route.
-According to the Champaign-Urbana, Courier adjustments had already been made in the A.T. & T. microwave system which runs from Danville to Champaign.
+According to the Champaign-Urbana, Courier adjustments had already been made in the A.T. & T. microwave system, which runs from Danville to Champaign.

-WCIA Chief Engineer Robert Myers stated that much of the 1953 equipment such as the RCA transmitter was designed to be adaptable to the additional equipment needed to broadcast color.
-Midwest Television President August Meyer said earlier in November that even though the exact date of the first color cast was “elastic” it would definitely occur before Christmas.
+WCIA Chief Engineer Robert Myers stated that much of the 1953 equipment, such as the RCA transmitter, was designed to be adaptable to the additional equipment needed to broadcast color.
+Midwest Television President August Meyer said earlier in November that even though the exact date of the first color cast was “elastic,” it would occur before Christmas.

-Interestingly though, August Meyer made some predictions about television in 1954 that now appears to be true.
-He said many more improvements can be anticipated when it comes to television technology.
+Interestingly, though, August Meyer made some predictions about television in 1954 that now appear true.
+He said many more improvements can be anticipated regarding television technology.
 He predicted television sets “would be the size of a cigar box and the screen as big as your living room wall” in the future.

-By November 15, the first year anniversary of WCIA, with only a few viewers in locations to witness the first broadcast of color TV, the initial color-cast premier went without a hitch.
-As far as what's known, there were only three color television sets in Champaign-Urbana with one being at WCIA.
-That's where station officials witnessed the initial color broadcast, then a few made the short run to Dillayou's Appliance Store at 335 North Walnut were another color television set was on display and being watched by over 200 people.
-They would also travel to the third receiver, also at a television retailer, Downtown TV at 32 East Chester Street.
+By November 15, the first anniversary of WCIA, with only a few viewers in locations to witness the first broadcast of color TV, the initial color-cast premier went without a hitch.
+As far as what's known, there were only three color television sets in Champaign-Urbana, with one at WCIA.
+That's where station officials witnessed the initial color broadcast.
+Then, a few made the short run to Dillayou's Appliance Store at 335 North Walnut, where another color television set was on display and being watched by over 200 people.
+They would also travel to the third receiver at a television retailer, Downtown TV, at 32 East Chester Street.
 A spokesperson at WCIA described the event as going “beautifully!”

 The first regular color broadcast was of CBS' “Best of Broadway.”
 Another color broadcast was scheduled the next evening, “Ford Theater.”